z0mt3c/jenkins-nvm-plugin/README.md

 ## Build
 - It was built using gradle 2.3 and Java 1.8

-- 'gradle jpi' - Build the Jenkins plugin file, which can then be found in the build directory.
+- `gradle jpi` - Build the Jenkins plugin file, which can then be found in the build directory.
 The file will currently end in ".hpi".
-- 'gradle install' - Build the Jenkins plugin and install it into your local Maven repository.
+- `gradle install` - Build the Jenkins plugin and install it into your local Maven repository.
-- 'gradle uploadArchives' (or 'gradle deploy') - Deploy your plugin to the Jenkins Maven repository to be included in the Update Center.
+- `gradle uploadArchives` (or 'gradle deploy') - Deploy your plugin to the Jenkins Maven repository to be included in the Update Center.
-- 'gradle server' - Run a local jenkins to test
+- `gradle server` - Run a local jenkins to test

 ## Features